Train & Rail Tours in Italy

 Italy Rail Express Tour

-Shirley, traveled in September
+Anne, traveled in April

 Premier rail routes link Rome to Milan, via Naples and Venice.
 Fast trains bring you to Pompeii's ruins, Florence's Duomo, and the Leaning Tower of Pisa, while Tuscany's countryside unfolds outside your window.